eficode-academy/kubernetes-katas/persistent-storage.md

 - Open the frontend webpage in your browser.
 - Observe that the frontend reports that it is connected to the database.
 - Add some quotes.
-We will need them later to test persistency
+We will need them later to test persistence
-- Retrieve all of the quotes, observe that your quotes are part of the retrieved quotes.
+- Retrieve all of the quotes, and observe that your quotes are part of the retrieved quotes.
 - Now delete the postgres pod using `kubectl delete pod <pod-name>`
 - In the frontend webpage, retrieve quotes, and observe that you now only get the default 5 quotes from the database.

 What we have observed here is that the state of our database is not persisted between pod lifecycles!
-In order to fix this, we need to persist the filesystem state of our database container to a `volume`.
+To fix this, we need to persist the filesystem state of our database container to a `volume`.

 ### Inspect the Available StorageClasses (sc) of the cluster